Serhiy-K/TFTGLCDAdapter/Firmware/README.md

 * `SET_ORIENT_RIGHT (LEFT)`      - set LCD orientation by software
 * `ILIxxxx`, `ST7789`, `HX8347`, `R61509V` - LCD chip.
 Select only one of them
 * `LCD_BRIGHTNES`                - initial brightnes for LCD
-* `WITHOUT_HEAT_ICO`             - if you want see "FAN %" text insted heat icon on 320x240 screen
+* `WITHOUT_HEAT_ICO`             - if you want see "FAN %" text insted heat icon on 320x240 screen, also for reducing ROM size
 * `USE_3DPRINTER`, `USE_LASER`   - you may select only one of this variants to reduce ROM size or both for universality
 * `ONLY_MARLIN`                  - support only Marlin to reduce ROM size
 * `USE_SPI`, `USE_I2C`           - you may select only one of this variants to reduce ROM size or both for universality